cristinaguimaraes/new-relic/README.md

 hooks: folder to store the custom hook (useRequest).

-pages: folder where there are the pages as if were paths.
+pages: folder containing the pages as if were paths.

 redux: folder to store all redux code related (actions, reducers and store).

-styles: folder where there are the project related css style.
+styles: folder containing the project related css style (Global Style).

-index.jsx: is the entry point of the project, the main file.
+index.jsx: the entry point of the project, the main file.

+setupTests.js: configuration file for the tests.

 # Considerations about the Project